The Burden Trust

 - Retirement Homes: Facilities and services for elderly residents

-- Schools and Training Institutions: Educational establishments and training programs
+- Schools and Training Institutions: Educational establishments and training programmes

-The Trust particularly favors grant applications from local charitable organizations whose work and objectives fall within the overall objects of the Trust and are broadly in line with the tenets and principles of the Church of England.
+The Trust particularly favours grant applications from local charitable organisations whose work and objectives fall within the overall objects of the Trust and are broadly in line with the tenets and principles of the Church of England.

-- Wheels Project (motor vehicle-based education for disadvantaged young people aged 14-18)
+- Wheels Project (motor vehicle-based education programmes for disadvantaged young people aged 14-18 in Bristol, Bath, and South Gloucestershire)

 - Bristol Hospitality Network